MingyiXue/deep-learning-for-bioinformatics-101/README.md

 - [ ] Generative models
 - [ ] Useful packages
 - [x] Resources
+- [ ] Set up notebooks in Colab, Binder and nbviewer

 ## Compiling Document Environment
 The web pages are available [here](https://mingyixue.github.io/deep-learning-for-bioinformatics-101/), but you can also compile this documentation locally: